RMITLibrary/easy_cite/markdown/aglc4.md

 Rule: Note number Correspondence generated using the AI tool to Recipient, full date, Appendix.

-Example:  1 Response generated using Google's Bard to Matt Smith, 23 June 2023, see Appendix A for generated text and prompt
+Example:  1 Response generated using Anthropic's Claude to Matt Smith, 24 January 2024, see Appendix A for prompt used and output generated.

 #### How to reference AI-generated images in AGLC4